Carpool Cost Split Calculator

 Split daily commute costs evenly across carpoolers

-Calculate carpool savings from splitting daily commute cost.
-See annual savings per person and percentage reduction.
-Free and runs in your browser.
+Calculate carpool savings from splitting daily commute cost — see annual savings per person and the percentage reduction vs solo driving.

 What this tool does